-Geological Occurrence - The Sweetwater River flows from the southern end of the Wind River Mountains across a terrain made up of Precambrian granite hills protruding from a mantle of Tertiary sediments.
-The jade occurs (1) in place in Precambrian rocks and (2) as boulders in alluvial deposits.
+The Sweetwater River flows from the southern end of the Wind River Mountains across a terrain made up of Precambrian granite hills protruding from a mantle of Tertiary sediments.
+The jade occurs in place in Precambrian rocks and as boulders in alluvial deposits.
 The jade originated in the Precambrian rocks and was eroded and transported by streams to form boulders in the Tertiary beds.
 Later erosion of the Tertiary conglomerates brought about the distribution of jade boulders along the present stream valleys.
 Jade also occurs as residual boulders on the inter-stream divides.

-A number of jade deposits are known in the Precambrian rocks, where jade is associated with granite and ultrabasic rocks.
+A number of jade deposits are known in the Precambrian rocks from the Wind River Range in the west to the Laramie Range in the east.

 Most of these deposits are dark-green or black nephrite.
+The jade is commonly associated with the contact between granite and dark mafic or ultramafic rocks.

 Float boulders of dark-green or black jade have been found over a rather large area along the Sweetwater River between Crook's Creek on the east and the Wind River Mountains on the west.
-The average size of the boulders is from 6 inches to 1 foot in diameter, although many large boulders have been found.
+The average size of the boulders is from six inches to a foot in diameter, although many large boulders have been found.